 This manual explains the use of engine mounted radiators, as the only cooling method used for GILLETTE generators.
 Environmental issues require cleaner burning engine.
 Engine manufacturers have raised engine operating temperatures in order to reduce exhaust emissions and improve fuel economy.

-Today's engines run on the borderline of over. heating, with in-cylinder temperatures close to 2000o.
+Today's engines run on the borderline of overheating, with in-cylinder temperatures close to 2000° .

 GILLETTE uses a 50/50 mix of glycol/di-ionized water.
-When we know generator destination is in colder climates such as Northern USA, Canada, or Alaska, a 60/40 mix is used.
-When replacing coolant in radiator DO NOT USE a 50% glycol and 50% tap Tap water contains minerals, dissolved oxygen, and chorine, which will cause scaling and corrosion in the engine.
-Always use a mixture of glycol and de-ionized water or distilled water, never Radiators of today's design are use tap water. extremely fragile and light weight, containing smaller cooling tubes and ,more cooling fins, so it has become easier to clog radiators with corrosive coolants.
+When replacing coolant in radiator DO NOT USE a 50% glycol and 50% tap water.
+Tap water contains minerals, dissolved oxygen, and chorine, which will cause scaling and corrosion in the engine.
+Always use a mixture of glycol and de-ionized water or distilled water, never use tap water.
+Radiators of today's design are extremely fragile and light weight, containing smaller cooling tubes and ,more cooling fins, so it has become easier to clog radiators with corrosive coolants.
 GILLETTE, the radiator manufacturer, and engine block manufacture will decline warranty on clogged radiator and engine block problems when it is known that tap water is used rather than distilled water.

-RADIATOR COOLANT CAPACITY

-(INCLUDING ENGINE BLOCK)
+RADIATOR COOLANT CAPACITY (INCLUDING ENGINE BLOCK)